Parameterized Complexity of Fair Vertex Evaluation Problems: Metatheorems for Fair Evaluation

 \section{Metatheorems for Fair Evaluation}

-\lv{First we show an \FPT algorithm for the {\sc fair \MSOo vertex evaluation} problem parameterized by the twin cover number as it is stated in Theorem~\ref{thm:fairtc}.} \sv{We show an \FPT algorithm as it is stated in Theorem~\ref{thm:fairtc}. } \lv{We give a more detailed statement that implies the promised result straigthforwardly.} We split the proof into two parts.
+First, we show an \FPT algorithm for the \textsc{fair \MSOo vertex evaluation} problem parameterized by the twin cover number as it is stated in Theorem~\ref{thm:fairtc}.
+We give a more detailed statement that implies the promised result straigthforwardly.

+We split the proof into two parts.
 First, we show an algorithm for \MSOo model checking parameterized by twin cover of the graph (Proposition~\ref{prop:mctc}).
+It is an alternative proof of the result by Ganian~\cite{ganian11} but this version is useful to be extended for the fair cost.
 In the second part, we prove that we can even compute the optimal fair cost (Proposition~\ref{prop:tcfair}) and so derive the promised result.

-{\sffamily\textbf{Overview of the Algorithm.}}~~ For the model checking algorithm, we closely follow the approach of Lampis~\cite{Lampis:13}.
+\paragraph*{Overview of the Algorithm.} For the model checking algorithm, we closely follow the approach of Lampis~\cite{Lampis:13}.
 The idea is that if there is a large set of vertices with the same closed neighborhood, then some of them are irrelevant, i.e., we can delete them without affecting the truthfulness of the given formula $\varphi$.
 For graphs of bounded neighborhood diversity using this rule alone can reduce the number of vertices below a bound that depends on $\nd(G)$ and $|\varphi|$ only, thus providing an FPT model checking algorithm.
 For the graphs of bounded twin cover, this approach can be used to reduce the size of all (twin) cliques, yet their number can still be large.
 We take the approach one step further and describe the deletion of irrelevant cliques in a similar manner; these rules together yield a model checking algorithm for graphs of bounded twin cover.

 The reduction rules also lead to a notion of \emph{shape} of a set $W \subseteq V$.
 The motivation behind shapes is to partition all subsets of $V$ such that if two sets $W,W'$ have the same shape, then $G \models \varphi(W)$ if and only if $G \models \varphi(W')$.
 This allows us to consider only one set of each shape for the purposes of model checking.
 Since the number of all distinct shapes is bounded by some function of parameters, we can essentially brute force through all possible shapes.